-For bulk carriers of 90 m in length and above, contracted for construction on or after 1 July 2015, the requirements for cargo hatch covers are regulated by Common Structural Rules for Bulk Carriers and Oil Tankers.
+For bulk carriers of 90 m in length and above, contracted for construction on or after 1 July 2015, the requirements for cargo hatch covers are regulated by the IACS Common Structural Rules.

-The requirements of $\frac{7.13}{2}$ are not applicable to self-unloading bulk carriers.
+The requirements of 7.13 are not applicable to self-unloading bulk carriers.